HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Target definition and training

 \subsection{Training}

-The hyperparameters for the \hg model and training are shown in Tab.~\ref{tab:hyperparam}.
-The learning rate is scheduled using single cosine decay cycle with warmup.
+The hyperparameters for the \hg model and training are shown in Tab.~\ref{tab:hyperparam}. \hg is written using the \textsc{PyTorch} library~\cite{pytorch}.
+The learning rate is scheduled using a single cosine decay cycle \cite{loshchilov2017sgdrstochasticgradientdescent} with warmup.
 No hyperparameter optimization was performed for \hg, while for MLPF we used the model with hyperparameters obtained from the optimization performed in \cite{Pata:2023rhh}.
+We use version 1.6.2 of the latest public MLPF code~\cite{pata_zenodo_code}.
 The first stage of \hg was trained for roughly 57 (100) hours on the COCOA (CLIC) sample, corresponding to 100 epochs on a single NVIDIA RTX A6000 graphics processing unit (GPU).
-The second stage training progressed at roughly 10 (5) epochs per hour for 30 (18) epochs.
+The second stage of training progressed at roughly 10 (5) epochs per hour for 30 (18) epochs.
 During inference, the threshold for the indicator prediction in \hg is set to 0.5 (0.65) for COCOA (CLIC).